Yohannfra/Touche/Assembly_Guide/README.md

 ### 2. PCB

-Ordering the PCBS is quite simple and cheap nowadays.
+Ordering the PCBS is quite simple and cheap.
 I will show how to do it with [JLCPCB](https://jlcpcb.com/) but it should be similar on [PCBWay](https://www.pcbway.com/) or any similar website.

 1. Go to https://jlcpcb.com/